 How to take the first steps in tracing your British DNA ethnicity

-For my readers interested in building your trees: You can use this link to get a free two-week trial, though If you end up purchasing at the end of that time, I will receive a small commission at absolutely no extra cost to you.
-Start Your Free Family Tree!
-14 Day Free Trial Thanks for your support so I can continue to write great articles on this website – it really helps out so much!
+Have you started building your tree yet?
+You can use the following link to get a free two-week trial, though If you end up purchasing at the end of that time, I will receive a small commission at absolutely no extra cost to you.
+Ancestry Free Trial Thanks for your support so I can continue to write great articles on this website – it really helps out so much!

 Were you surprised to find Great Britain in your DNA ethnicity estimate?
 Or were you disappointed when you didn’t see as much as you expected?
 I would love to hear from you in the comments!